Go to page content

 According to Real Health Medical Senior Physician Brandon Yew, Traditional Chinese Medicine (TCM) attributes the condition to hereditary deficiencies of the Lungs’ qi, yin and yang, which cause Cold, Dampness, phlegm, Fire, Qi Stagnation, blood stasis, and fluid retention within the Lungs.

 As cystic fibrosis is an inherited disease, there is no way to prevent or cure the condition.
-However, patients can effectively manage the disease with the help of medical and natural therapies.
+However, patients can effectively go about managing cystic fibrosis with the help of medical and natural therapies.

 The main aim of treatment is to keep the airways open and unblocked.
 Patients receive prescription medications to prevent infections, broaden the airways, make the mucus thinner and help with digestion.
 Here are some natural therapies that can support treatment.